 Both the material (koa) and carving of the kalaʻau reflect the connection to the ceremonial koʻo.

-Every semester, the deans of every school and college select two student marshals to represent and lead their graduating class in the commencement ceremonies.
+Every semester, the deans of every school and college select one or two student marshals to represent and lead their graduating class in the commencement ceremonies.
 In making their selections, the deans consider characteristics such as leadership, scholarship, and service.
 It is an honor to be selected to marshal your fellow graduates in the commencement ceremonies.

 To distinguish the student marshals from the remaining graduating class, each marshal wears a silver stole over his or her regalia.